 In 2009, I went to a movie with a friend and we were discussing an episode of HBO’s “Big Love” where portions of the super-secret Mormon temple endowment ceremony were reenacted.
 In the Mormon church, only members in good standing (who have of course paid their tithing to the church) could participate in the actual ceremony, so it being exposed in a popular television show was scandalous.
 I had not seen the episode at the time.
 I would not fall in big love with “Big Love” until I was on my way out of the church much later.

-As a still believing member of the church, I was bothered by the airing of the episode, although my exposure to it was only what I had heard from family, friends and some people in our local congregation about how offensive it was.
+As a still believing member of the church at the time, I was bothered by the airing of the episode, although my exposure to it was only what I had heard from family, friends and some people in our local congregation about how offensive it was.
 I remarked, “Why can’t people just leave us alone?
 We are a bunch of good people, trying to be better people.
 Why do they have to attack us?”
 My friend was not a Mormon at the time and I remember him being understanding that I felt attacked, but suggested that it was legitimate commentary on Mormonism.
 Not long after, I searched online for information about the “Big Love” episode on the internet to see what the commotion was about.